Aryvyo/Zagros/README.md

 }
 ```

-throw this in main.zig, or anywhere else i guess, or you can just embedFile and load it and send that
+throw this in `main.zig`, or anywhere else i guess, or you can just embedFile and load it and send that

 or do it dynamically

 up to you man

 then to serve it